 Prescription and Lens Design:

 Correcting your specific vision needs is the primary purpose of lenses.
 Whether you have nearsightedness, farsightedness, or astigmatism or require multifocal lenses, ensuring your prescription is accurately matched by the lens design.
 Toric lenses are designed for astigmatism, while multifocal lenses are suitable for those with presbyopia.
 Customised lenses can be tailored to meet unique visual requirements.
 Discussing your prescription and desired lens design options with your eye care professional will lead you to the best choice.
+For individuals undergoing cataract surgery, intraocular lenses (IOLs) are specifically chosen to address vision concerns.
+Options such as monofocal, multifocal, or accommodating lenses are available and tailored to individual needs and preferences.
+Consult with an eye care professional to determine the best lens for cataract surgery.

 Daily Disposable vs. Extended Wear: